AlexThePolygonal/cpp-stateful-templates/DEVLOG.md

 Normally, you'll never see it, but in some conditions, you will So we always have to write `decltype([](){})` explicitly to force reinstantiations.

+Yes, you can't see this normally.
+Probably, it's a bug, but I don't know how to spot it without UB.

 #### Premature instantiation of templates with dummy parameters

 One of the reasons why default arguments don't work is this: